Postmastectomy Tattooing with David Allen

 Help for the helper

 Let’s talk about compassion fatigue.
-If you’re present and discussing trauma, it’s important to understand how therapists and medical professionals handle the weight without burn out.
+If you are emotionally present and discussing trauma, it’s important to understand how therapists and medical professionals handle the weight without burn out.

 Tattooing with a liner